What is a COI and Do You Need it for Your CT Move?

 How to Request a COI

 3. Ask for a copy of the COI – the movers you hire should send the COI directly to the building.
 If the building says they didn’t receive it, you can forward your copy to them.
-In addition, check the COI to make sure they cover the minimum amount needed by the building.
-Most places require a minimum of $1 million while luxury and commercial locations might require up to $10 million!
+In addition, check the COI to make sure it covers the minimum amount needed by the building.
+Most places require a minimum of $1 million, while luxury and commercial locations might require up to $10 million!

 What Happens if Damage Happens on Moving Day?